Cracked Tooth Syndrome Brisbane City

 The longer a simple crack is left untreated, the greater the chance that it will develop into a complex crack.
 In this case, the nerve inside the tooth may die and the tooth may become infected, causing pain and discomfort.
 In the case of a severe crack, root canal therapy or a tooth extraction may be necessary.
 In very severe cases, an untreated crack can split the tooth in half, in which case the tooth will need to be removed.

 A crown is a specially designed cap that is made to cover the visible part of a damaged tooth.
 Crowns are secured onto the existing teeth, and are made to look and feel just like a natural tooth.

 A Brisbane dentist that puts prevention first

-At Bite Dental Studios Brisbane procedures for cracked teeth are completed successfully every day.
-If you live in Brisbane or work in Brisbane CBD and are experiencing tooth pain, whether you think you have a cracked tooth or not, it’s time to make an appointment.
+At Bite Dental Studios in Brisbane, procedures for cracked teeth are completed successfully every day.
+If you live in Brisbane or work in the Brisbane CBD and are experiencing tooth pain, it’s time to make an appointment, whether you think you have a cracked tooth or not.

 By taking action immediately and assessing the area that’s causing you discomfort, you can often avoid more serious, potentially painful (and more expensive) issues in the future!
 For more information on this service and to make Bite Dental your dentist in Brisbane, call us on 07 3221 5399